raquo/scala-dom-types/README.md

 For more on this, read [Section 2.6.1 of this DOM spec](https://html.spec.whatwg.org/multipage/common-dom-interfaces.html#reflecting-content-attributes-in-idl-attributes).
 Note that it uses the term "IDL attributes" to refer to what we call "DOM properties", and "Content attributes" to refer to what we here call "HTML attributes".

 So with that knowledge, `id` for example is a reflected attribute.
 Setting and reading it works exactly the same way regardless of whether you're using the HTML attribute `id`, or the DOM property `id`.
-Such reflected attributes live in `ReflectedAttrs` trait, which lets you build either attributes or properties depending on what implementation of `ReflectedAttrBuilder` you provide.
+Such reflected attributes live in `ReflectedHtmlAttrs` trait, which lets you build either attributes or properties depending on what implementation of `ReflectedHtmlAttrBuilder` you provide.

 To keep you sane, _Scala DOM Types_ reflected attributes also normalize the DOM API a bit.
 For example, there is no `value` attribute in _Scala DOM Types_.
-There is only `defaultValue` reflected attribute, which uses either the `value` HTML attribute or the `defaultValue` DOM property depending on how you implement `ReflectedAttrBuilder`.
+There is only `defaultValue` reflected attribute, which uses either the `value` HTML attribute or the `defaultValue` DOM property depending on how you implement `ReflectedHtmlAttrBuilder`.
 This is because that attribute and that property behave the same even though they're named differently in the DOM, whereas the `value` DOM property has different behaviour (see the StackOverflow answer linked above).
 A corresponding HTML attribute with such behaviour does not exist, so in Scala DOM Types the `value` prop is defined in trait `Props`.
 It is not an attribute, nor is it a a reflected attribute.

 Reflected attributes may behave slightly differently depending on whether you implement them as props or attributes.
 For example, in HTML5 the `cols` reflected attribute has a default value of `20`.
 If you read the `col` property fro man empty `<textarea>` element, you will get `20`.
 However, if you try to read the attribute `col`, you will get nothing because the attribute was never explicitly set.